“Jesus loved Martha and her sister and Lazarus” (John 11:5).

 “Yes, Lord,” she told him, “I believe that you are the Christ, the Son of God, who was to come into the world.”
 John 11:27

 This second statement is very similar to Peter’s recorded in Matthew 16:15-17:

 “But what about you?” he [Jesus] asked.
 “Who do you say I am?”
 Simon Peter answered, “You are the Christ, the Son of the living God.”
 Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by man, but by my Father in heaven.”

-Jesus states that Peter could not have known that he was the Christ, the Son of God, unless God the Father had revealed it to him.
-Likewise, Martha’s faith statements may have come by divine inspiration.
+We are told that Peter could not have known that Jesus was the Christ (or Messiah) and the Son of God, unless God the Father had revealed it to him.
+Likewise, Martha’s faith statements were probably based on divine revelation.

 Mary and Martha were both devoted disciples of Jesus.
 Sitting at someone’s feet was the usual posture of a disciple who was being taught, and in Luke 10:39 we see Mary sitting at Jesus’ feet.
 Perhaps some of the other men and women who travelled with Jesus were also sitting with Mary while Martha was busy preparing a meal.

-Mary and Martha would continue to be devoted disciples of Jesus.
+Mary and Martha would continue to be devoted disciples and friends of Jesus.
 We learn nothing, though, about Lazarus’s faith or his character, but he does become a bit of a celebrity after Jesus raised him from death (John 12:1-2, 9).
 He then became the target of the chief priests’ plot to assassinate him (John 12:10-11).
-If Ben Witherington’s suggestion is correct, however, that Lazarus is the “beloved disciple mentioned several times in John’s gospel, we know quite a bit more about him” (cf. John 11:3).
+If Ben Witherington’s suggestion is correct, however—that Lazarus is the “beloved disciple mentioned several times in John’s gospel—we know quite a bit more about him” (cf. John 11:3).